budget as a freelancer

 The Buffer (Savings)Any profit left over after paying your salary, taxes, and business expenses.Nothing.
 It sits here to cover slow months (like February).3 to 6 months of your baseline

-When you land a massive contract, your personal “salary” transfer remains the same.
+When you land a massive contract, your personal “salary” transfer to your checking account remains exactly the same.
 The extra cash stays in the business to fund your buffer and pay your quarterly estimated taxes.

 What Happens After the Buffer Is Built?

-Eventually, your buffer account will hit that 3 to 6-month goal.
-When your business savings are fully funded, that excess cash is finally ready to be put to work.
+Eventually, your business buffer account will hit that 3 to 6-month goal.
+When your business savings are fully funded, you no longer need to hoard cash.
+That excess revenue is finally ready to be put to work.

 Once the buffer is full, your extra revenue should be routed to: